Predicate Transfer: Efficient Pre-Filtering on Multi-Join Queries: Evaluation

-Another interesting observation is that \textit{Yannakakis} may not always outperform \textit{No-Pred-Trans} and \textit{Bloom Join} baselines (e.g., in Q11 \textit{Yannakakis} underperforms \textit{Bloom Join} by 12$\times$).
+Another interesting observation is that \yk may not always outperform \nopt and \bj baselines.
+For example, \yk underperforms \bj by 16$\times$ and 20$\times$ on Q11 on both data sets respectively, and by 4.8$\times$ on Q16 with SF10.
 One cause is that the Yannakakis algorithm does not specify the root of the join tree in the semi-join phase, and a bad semi-join order may construct several large hash tables at the beginning.
-However, this is not an issue in \textit{Pred-Trans} since we use a heuristic to transfer from smaller tables to larger tables (see Section~\ref{sec:transfer-phase}), minimizing the memory stalls incurred by bitmap operations.
+However, this is not an issue in \pt since we use a heuristic to transfer from smaller tables to larger tables (see Section~\ref{sec:transfer-phase}), minimizing the memory stalls incurred by bitmap operations.

+We further identify queries that have operators that block predicate transfer (e.g. outer joins), which are Q13, Q15, Q16, and Q22.
+Q13 and Q16 have left or right outer joins which block predicate transfer on one direction, Q15 has a join where one input is the result of scalar aggregation, and Q22 contains blocking operators of both kinds.
+The speedup on these queries of \pt is less than other queries, since the transfer is restricted within a small portion of the join graph (e.g. between only two tables), which weakens the pre-filtering power in the predicate transfer phase.